|

 New Hampshire and then briefly served as Deputy Director of the CIA in 1981.

-Max died February 19 of complications from cancer at this
+Max died February 19 at his

 home in Ocala, Florida.